The transition from frontline employee to supervisor is a big leap.

 This program is designed to help participants better understand the roles and responsibilities of supervision.
 In this interactive course, we will explore the fundamentals of frontline supervision.
 Participants will examine core elements of supervision such as building trust, managing conflict, and communicating effectively.

-At the end of the program both participants and employers will be ready to answer the question “Is supervision for me?”
+At the end of the program participants and their employers will be properly equipped for a successful transition.

 October 7th & October 21st, 2022